aycodedesign/GWDA317/README.md

 * a website that more closely aligns to their buidling aesthetic
 * They currently have branding and want to upgrade.
 They need...
 - [ ] a new logo
-- [ ] styleguide (3 color palettes to choose from, fonts, buttons, etc)
 - [ ] sitemap for all pages
 - [ ] an estimate how long this will take (breakdown into milestones; discovery, design, prototype, production)
 - [ ] list the technologies I will be using (HTML, modern CSS, CSS-grid for layout, React, -Mongo express (research this), React, Node (MERN Stack?) etc)